acnagy/coffee-word-search/README.md

 └── test
     ├── java
     │   ├── search
+    │   │   ├── api
+    │   │   │   └── ...
+    │   │   └── site
     │   │       └── ...
     │   └── txt
     │       └── ...
     └── resources
 ```

-The `search` package contains the `Search` api controller class(es) and entrypoint.
+The `search` package contains the main method and two packages: `api` and `site`, for the REST API and static site, respectively.
 The `txt` package is a package for business logic, e.g. building results returned by the controller.
 Test for both are mirrored in the `test` package tree.

 ### Make a Change
 Application changes should be written in Java 8.
 The intention behind the business logic packages is to allow for more rapid change without impacting the api controller.
 The `txt` directory is a good place to make changes.